-This link shows how specific toxins are moved through the food web, (note that this is an archive version).
+This website shows how specific toxins are moved through the food web, (note that this is an archive version).

-An example of a health warning about toxic shellfish poisoning from the Ministry for Primary Industries (MPI).
+An example of a 2019 health warning about toxic shellfish poisoning from the Ministry for Primary Industries (MPI).

 Marine life may also accumulate toxic metals and chemicals caused through pollution.
-Here is an example of high levels of heavy metal contamination that may get incorporated into a food web.
+This news article is an example of high levels of heavy metal contamination may get incorporated into a food web.